Udupi District With Talukas in Karnataka State

 Udupi Karkal Kundapura

-Bagalkot District Bengaluru urban District Bengaluru Rural District
+Bagalkot District Bengaluru Urban District Bengaluru Rural District

 Belagavi District Bellary District Bidar District